indezz/Prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.

-This was my first time working with swift and I am still a bit new to macos.
+This was my first time working with swift and I am still a bit new to macos so it took a while to get aquainted with the syntax and the software.

 ## License